flash-oss/medici/README.md

 - Most of the default indexes were useless in majority of use cases.
 Thus, were removed.
 Only 4 default indexes left for `medici` v7.0:
   - `_id`
   - `_journal`
-  - `book,accounts,timestamp`
+  - `book,accounts,datetime`
-  - `book,account_path.0,account_path.1,account_path.2,timestamp`
+  - `book,account_path.0,account_path.1,account_path.2,datetime`
-- The `timestamp` is the only one to be used in the default indexes.
-We won't index `datetime` by default.
-Reasons:
+- The `datetime` is the only one to be used in the default indexes.
+Additional `timestamp` doesn't make any sense.
-  - `timestamp` is a read-only field created by `medici` thus `medici` can rely on it.
-  - but `datetime` is an **arbitrary** value you can pass when creating ledger entries.
-Almost nobody is doing that though.
-  - If you need indexes for the `datetime` field then please create yourself.
 - Removed the `book.listAccounts()` caching which added in the previous release (v6.3) because the default indexes cover this use case now.
 Moreover, the index works faster than the cache.

 ### 6.3